zinc-collective/compensated/docs/README.md

 Purchases][apple-iap] ([source][compensated-ruby-apple-iap-source]), or
 [Gumroad][gumroad] ([source][compensated-ruby-gumroad-source]).

-The adapters primary purpose is to normalize the data sent to your application from each payment processors particular data structures into a single data structure that looks something like this:
+The adapters primary purpose is to transfrom the data sent to your application from each payment processors particular data structures into a single data structure that looks something like this: